 The imported preset(s) will now be visible in the Imported section.
 Again, you can change the name and save a preset as a favorite.

 The Nik Collection plugins don’t use Layers and Masks like we are used to from Photoshop and other advanced post-processing tools.
 Instead, they use something called Control Points.
-Version 6 has seen big upgrades to this function and due to the additional masking tools, it’s now known as Selective Adjustments.
+Version 6 saw big upgrades to this function, and due to the additional masking tools, it’s now known as Selective Adjustments.
+In the latest version, it’s become even better.

-In Nik 6 Color Efex, we find Control Points and Control Lines.
+In Nik 7 Color Efex, we find Control Points, Control Lines, Control Polygons, and a Luminance Mask.
 These are similar to masks in Photoshop or Lightroom and are used to apply or remove adjustments (filters) from specific areas in the image.

 To find the Control Points you need to first open a filter.
 Now, within the filter tab in the right panel, you can find four icons.
-One for adding a Control Point, one for adding a Neutral Control Point, one for adding a Control Line, and one for adding a Neutral Control Line.
+One for adding a Control Point, one for adding a Control Line, one for adding Control Polygon, and one for creating a Luminosity Mask.
+Option + clicking on either icon adds them as a neutral.

 Regular Control Points/Lines are used to apply adjustments only to the selected areas while a Neutral Control Point/Line is used to remove adjustments from those areas.